 Here is a short video explaining what Enterprise by Design is by andy Goodman (Design Director at Pontio, Bangor)

 The challenge started with creating a team.
 And the teams had to get to know each other to be able to collaborate effectively.
 This was done simply by the use of advertising triangles.
-Participants effectively had to advertise their skills and attributes on the triangle and then walk around until they had met and linked up with a potential team mate.
-Teams were complete when the pyramid was created through linking the triangles.
+Participants effectively had to advertise their skills and attributes on the triangle and then walk around until they had met and linked up with a potential teammate.
+Teams were complete when the pyramid was created by linking the triangles.

 For further reading on how effective collaboration can enhance the design process click here